badeend/EnumClass/docs/index.md

 }
 ```

-At first glance, this looks like regular run-of-the-mill C# code.
+At first glance, this looks like perfectly fine, run-of-the-mill C# code.
 However, a few questions pop up:
 - What is the value of `Output` when the job hasn't `Finished` yet?
 Is it null?
 Is it an empty array?
 Will it throw?
 - Similarly for the `ErrorMessage` property: what will its value be when the job didn't fail?
 - What is the `Progress` of a `Failed` job? `0`? `100`?
 The last progress before it failed?
 It throws?
 Who knows...